-- These butterflies are not excellent flower pollinators, as they depend on fruit juices.
+- These butterflies are not excellent flower pollinators; they depend on fruit juices.
 They are more likely to assist plants in spreading their seeds, however.

 - Besides flowering plants, Morpho butterflies feed on decomposing fungi, and they have become significant for this class of organisms.

-- Fungi do not have many mechanisms for long-distance dissemination and butterflies help with that by transporting fungal spores on their feet.
+- Fungi do not have many mechanisms for long-distance dissemination, and butterflies help by transporting fungal spores on their feet.

 Only male morpho butterflies have the famous blue coloring.

-When you are looking at the pictures of blue morphos, you are probably looking at their male representatives.
+When looking at the pictures of blue morphos, you are probably looking at their male representatives.

-- These species is known for their sexual dimorphism, which means that male and female morpho butterflies look different.
+- These species are known for their sexual dimorphism, which means that male and female morpho butterflies look different.

-- Males have bright blue coloring, which is useful for them – it helps female butterflies in finding partners of the same species.
+- Males have bright blue coloring, which is useful for them – it helps female butterflies find partners of the same species.

 - Female morphos lack bright coloring and are usually brown or yellow, rarely paler blue.

-- It is also a sound strategy in terms of adaptation – females need to be far less noticeable in order to lay their eggs safely.
+- It is also a sound strategy in terms of adaptation – females need to be far less noticeable to lay their eggs safely.